lucasdurand/visualization-seminar/README-setup.md

 	- Windows: https://git-scm.com/download/win
 	- Mac: https://git-scm.com/download/mac
 	- Linux: ... this should already be here

+3. While you're at it, make sure you have a [github](https://github.com/) account as well, this will be useful later!

 2. Set up your Python environment.